Skip to content

 There are also SV sentences where the subject is likely the agent, as in the following examples.

-mau marce. – The cat walks.
+mau marche. – The cat walks.

 sol lume. – The sun shines.